 "It is a rather involved process of going from idea to reality.
 I started with the desire to help my mother have the freedom to purchase those hard to open plastic packages and not worry about how she was going to get them open.
 She actually did not purchase some items because she did not want to have to ask someone to open them for her.
 She is a very independent lady.

 We started with a patent attorney, a design company and eventually a manufacturer in a revolving order as we progressed through the design and mechanical stages of development.
 We made several models and prototypes to experiment with.
 Eventually we took a trip to China to make arrangement for the final manufacturing and testing of the finished Zip-it.
 We also worked with a graphic designer for the logo and other elements such as the packaging.
 We had a web designer that built our web site and other companies integrated into the system for shipping to our customers.
 Our office is located on my daughter's ranch in Walla Walla, Washington."

 How to enter to get one for yourself or for someone else:

 In case you've never entered via Rafflecopter, you'll need to log-in with either your email or Facebook account.
 Then, click Do it! in the upper right hand corner.
 Follow the instructions, clicking Do it! for each option that is presented to you.

 It is mandatory to leave a comment here on this post in order to be eligible for the draw.
 Re-posting to Twitter and Google+ is optional.

-If you have a mailing address in Canada or the United States, you are eligible to enter this fantastic giveaway.
+If you have a mailing address in Canada or the US, you are eligible to enter this fantastic giveaway.